Explore more calculators

 What is Risk of Ruin?

-Risk of ruin is the chance that a trading strategy will suffer a severe enough drawdown to become difficult to recover from.
-In this calculator, ruin means the account falls 70% from the starting balance during the selected number of trades.
+Risk of ruin is the chance that a trading strategy will suffer a drawdown so severe that recovery becomes very difficult.
+In this calculator, ruin means the account falls 70% from the starting balance at any point in the simulation.

-That is different from a simple losing trade.
+That is different from a normal losing trade.
 A strategy can survive a few losses and still be healthy.
-Risk of ruin is about whether the strategy can survive a bad streak, not just whether it can win once.
+Risk of ruin is about whether the strategy can survive a bad streak, not just whether it can win a single trade.

 Why Risk of Ruin Matters